canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 #### Images Option C: Side-load images

-Image side-loading is the process of loading all required OCI images directly into the container runtime, so that they do not have to be fetched at runtime.
+Image side-loading is the process of loading all required OCI images directly into the container runtime, so they do not have to be fetched at runtime.

-To create a bundle of images, use the [regctl][regctl] tool or simply invoke the [regctl.sh][regctl.sh] script:
+To create a bundle of images, use the [regctl][regctl] tool or invoke the [regctl.sh][regctl.sh] script:

 ```
 ./src/k8s/tools/regctl.sh image export ghcr.io/canonical/k8s-snap/pause:3.10 \